 - “Jingle Bells” was originally written for Thanksgiving.

-- It’s a tradition to eat at KFC in Japan on Christmas.
+- It’s a tradition to eat at KFC in Japan at Christmas.

 - If you gave all the gifts from the “Twelve Days of Christmas” song to someone, you would have given 364 gifts.